Guardiola and Pochettino's tense 27-year rivalry culminates in crucial Champions League showdown | Goal.com

 Revenge is not close to being a priority for Guardiola as he tries to take City to a first-ever Champions League final.

-But beating a rival that have caused his side damage in the past would make reaching Istanbul just a little bit sweeter.
+But beating a rival that has caused his side damage in the past would make reaching Istanbul just a little bit sweeter.